bandprotocol/bandchain/chain/cmd/bandoracled2/README.md

 4. run `cd owasm/chaintests/bitcoin_block_count/`
 5. run `wasm-pack build .`
 6. `make install` in chain directory
-7. Open 4 tabs on cmd
+7. Open 3 tabs on cmd

 ## How to install and run Band Oracle 2

 1. Open first cmd tab for running the BandChain
 2. Open second cmd tab for running the Band Oracle 2
-3. Open third cmd tab for running the Band Chain Rest Server
-4. Open fourth cmd tab for running the BandChian CLI
+3. Open third cmd tab for running the BandChian CLI

 ### How to run BandChain on development mode